robertoneves-droid/videomoldura/README.md

 ---

 ## 👥 Credits
-Developed internally by the **SEAD IT / AVA Moodle Support team** to optimize instructional design workflows.
+Developed internally by the **Roberto Sarcinelli Neves** to optimize instructional design workflows.